 I went into action.
 The first plants I grabbed were all the tender herbs and lavenders that I had growing in pots in the garden outside the hoop house.
 Gifts from my marvelous mentor, I had been fussing over them along all summer, and they would be extremely difficult to replace.
 Of course I couldn’t get my little hauling tractor to start (Melville freezes up if he senses stress, alas) so I hoofed it, making trip after trip from the garden to the house with my little yellow wagon.

 However!
-Ever since I got a Fitbit knockoff like this one, I haven’t minded these kinds of days.
+Ever since I got a Fitbit knockoff, I haven’t minded these kinds of days.
 (All those steps look so good in my stats!)

 I lugged approximately two hundred million kajillion big potted plants from my hoop house, across the draw (we have a draw) to the house and into the basement, where I will hopefully keep them alive through the winter.
 Also, I picked and gathered approximately three hundred million tomatoes and peppers and lugged them to the house, too.